 For example, you can create a page listing the latest topics with a selection of the most popular posts highlighted in your sidebar by using just one short code and one widget.
 If you decide you prefer a more traditional forum layout listing the categories, you can switch things around in minutes.

-To give you a feel for the flexibility, check out all 19 shortcodes here.
+To give you a feel for the flexibility, check out the codex to view all 19 bbPress shortcodes.

 The included widgets are: